louking/rrwebapp/docs/scoring-admin-guide.rst

 * Make sure year and club are set correctly in the scoretility header
 * Make sure series have been set up as in Add Series
-* Click Divisions in navigation menu
+* Click Scoring > Divisions in navigation menu
 * Click **New** near the top of the table
 * Repeat for each age range